Healthy People, Lower Costs, Money Matters, No Headaches

 Update estate planning documents

-Ensure that your parents’ estate planning documents, such as wills, trusts, medical directives, and power of attorney, are current.
+Ensure that your parents' estate planning documents, such as wills, trusts, medical directives, and powers of attorney, are current.
 Make sure that you have your own notarized copies of each.
-It’s important their wishes are clearly defined and that their beneficiaries and decision-makers are properly designated.
+Also, check on beneficiaries of IRA’s, 401(k) accounts, annuities and life insurance policies.
+If the beneficiaries are not correctly listed, it cannot be corrected following a death.
+It’s important their wishes are clearly defined and carried out.

 Encourage a healthy lifestyle